Bay State Remodeling

 • —Communication preferences and points of contact

-Following this meeting, we perform the internal Design & Planning Completion Gate — a thorough check confirming everything is in place: all Client Selections made, design approved, Construction Documents finalized, permits ready for submission.
-Nothing moves forward until we’re certain everything is ready.
+Following the Design & Planning Summary Meeting, our team performs the Design & Planning Completion Gate — a thorough internal check to confirm everything is in place: all Client Selections made, design approved, Construction Documents finalized, and permits submitted.
+Nothing moves forward until we are certain everything is ready.

 Final design rendering / plan presented to client for approval at the Design & Planning Summary Meeting